yining043/yining043.github.io/_pages/about.md

 -----
 * <font color='e24721'>I'm on the job market!
 Please contact me if you know of any suitable positions!</font>
 * [01/2026] **Awarded the MIT Kaufman Teaching Certificate** in recognition of dedication to teaching excellence!
 See the reference letter from the [MIT Vice Chancellor](https://drive.google.com/file/d/1Ch94oB34hzxiZdeL3I8rHbwJUsQJnIYo/view?usp=sharing)!
-* [01/2026] One paper on L2Opt got accepted by JAIR, where we introduce L-RH-PP, the first work of NCO for warehouse automation to coordinate multiple robots in [Symbotic lnc.](https://www.symbotic.com/)!
+* [01/2026] One paper on L2Opt got accepted by JAIR, where we introduce L-RH-PP, the first work of NCO for warehouse automation to coordinate multiple robots in [Symbotic](https://www.symbotic.com/)!
 * [01/2026] One paper on L2Opt got accepted by TEVC, where we introduce LLaMoCo, a very first attempt of finetuning LLM for optimization code generation!
 * [11/2025] I will organize and serve as a session chair of "AI for Planning and Scheduling" in the International Federation of Operational Research Societies (IFORS), 2026.
 * [10/2025] 🎉 **Awarded [AI Singapore](https://aisingapore.org/) grant** "Trustworthy Human-AI Combinatorial Optimization with Language Feedback" (with MIT, NTU, and SMU) [see LinkedIn news](https://www.linkedin.com/posts/aisingapore_exciting-news-in-ai-research-ensuring-activity-7369580064843190272-6bhL/)!